Skip to main content

 Create Layer

-To create a layer, type a name into the “Layer Name” input box.
-Select a plan type from the Plan Type drop down menu: California State Senate, California State Assembly, Board of Equalization, or US House of Representatives.
-If you would like to start with the current districts (created from the 2011 Redistricting process), you can choose this from the “Start with existing Layer” drop down menu.
+If you would like to start with the current districts (created from the 2011 Redistricting process), you can choose this from the "Start with existing Layer" drop down menu.
 You can also start with a previous layer you created in this same drop down menu.
-If you would like to start fresh, do not alter the “start with existing Layer” drop down menu.
+If you would like to start fresh, do not alter the "start with existing Layer" drop down menu.

-In the case that you cancel the Plan Layers window, you can regain access by clicking the “Draw My Ca” plugin and Selecting Plan Layer Management again.
+In the case that you cancel the Plan Layers window, you can regain access by clicking the "Draw My CA" plugin and Selecting Plan Layer Management again.

 Delete Layer